Get 'Em

-Get 'Em is an open world action video game released in the App Store on June 14, 2016.
-It was developed and published by Behdad Sami Interactive.
+Get 'Em is an open world video game released in the App Store on June 14, 2016.
+It was developed and published by Legendary Rejects.
 The game stars superhero crime fighting dogs, who are on a mission to track down the city's most ruthless gangster, save their dognapped friend, and make it onto the police K9 unit.
-Get 'Em is a full-fledged video game, made specifically for mobile devices.

 Gameplay

 After Leila, a helpless Yorkie is dognapped, three best friends come together to find out what happened.
 You can start the game by picking one of three characters.
 As you accomplish more missions and get closer to tracking down the city's mob boss, you meet and unlock more dogs along the way.
 Not only can you play as many different dogs, but you can customize each dogs outfit, and enhance their powers.
 Get 'Em features many different styles of gameplay from first person, guitarhero-style, third person, infinite runner, top-down, and open world.